 - 2 chicken maryland fillets

-* Parsley may be split across other dishes so please read each recipe carefully.
+* Coriander and garlic are to be split across various other dishes so please read each recipe carefully.

 1. Prepare the ingredients